Business advice

 1. Privacy Act

 In handling personal information, we comply with the Privacy Act 1988 (Cth), as amended from time to time, and with the Australian Privacy Principles.
-We collect, use, disclose, store and otherwise handle your personal information in accordance with our Privacy Policy, a copy of which can be found on our website https://www.esvgroup.com.au/privacy-policy/.
+We collect, use, disclose, store and otherwise handle your Personal Information in accordance with our Privacy Policy, a copy of which can be found on our website https://www.esvgroup.com.au/privacy-policy/.

-You acknowledge that you have read and understood our Privacy Policy and you agree to us collecting, storing, using, correcting, disclosing and otherwise handling your personal information for the purposes of providing the Services to you and/or for any other purpose set out in the Privacy Policy or otherwise in accordance with law.
+You acknowledge that you have read and understood our Privacy Policy and you agree to us collecting, storing, using, correcting, disclosing and otherwise handling your Personal Information for the purposes of providing the Services to you and/or for any other purpose set out in the Privacy Policy or otherwise in accordance with law.

-To provide the Services, we may disclose your personal information to our business partners and associates and to third parties engaged to perform administrative or other services.
-Any disclosure is always on a confidential basis.
-We may also disclose your personal information if required or authorised by law.
-You consent to us disclosing your personal information to our business partners and associates and to third parties when required by us to complete the Services.
+To provide the Services, we may disclose your Personal Information to our business partners and associates and to third parties engaged to perform administrative, technical or other services.
+Any such disclosure is made on a confidential basis and in accordance with our professional and legal obligations.

 1. Disclosure of actual or suspected non-compliance

-We may, as part of our responsibilities as a Member in Public Practice, take steps and actions as set out in section 360 of APES 110 Code of Ethics for Professional Accountants, issued by the Accounting Professional and Ethical Standards Board.
 During the course of our engagement, if we identify or suspect that non-compliance with laws or regulations has occurred or may occur, which may have a direct effect on material amounts or disclosures in the financial statements or compliance with which may be fundamental to the operating aspects of your business, to your ability to continue business or to avoid material penalty, we may take the following steps:

 • Obtain an understanding of the matter.